95616ARG/bazel-latex/README.md

 * `bazel run [name]_getarxivable` will copy the arXiv-ready version of the source into the current directory.

-Additionally, a `dblpify` script is provided to interactively replace BiBTeX entries with standardized DBLP ones.
+Additionally, a `dblpify` script is provided to interactively replace BibTeX entries with standardized DBLP ones.
 It can be run on a file `main.bib` like
 so:
 ```bash